lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/02sensors/sensors.rst

 Solution
 ---------

 The *gpioinfo* command displays information about all the P8 and P9 header pins.
+(Or the HAT header pins if you are on the BeagleY-AI.)
 To see the info for just one pin, use *grep*.

 .. code-block:: bash